d-khan/assembly/procedures/Lecture.md

         res resb 1
 ```

 **Note: Run the code and see the results on the terminal.
 No need to run gdb**
+**Draw an under-the-hood memory allocation table of the above code, similar to the provided sheet.
+Use gdb to get the memory address**

 # Stacks